Alecktos/me-mover/README.md

     -movie-destination  Destination directory for movies

 ### Misc
-If not present a directory will be created for each moved movie.
+A parent directory will be created for each moved movie.

 ## Development

 ### Run tests
     python -m unittest discover tests

+## Requirements
+Python 2.7